An Excerpt from active measures: part ii

 Zamanian and Pakpour screeched at the shot.

-They said nothing to him.
+They said nothing.

-Taghavi tried to curse at him, but only coughed up blood.
+Taghavi tried to curse at him but only coughed up blood.

 “Ten minutes,” one of the men alerted.

-One of the men removed Zamanian’s wallet and handed it to Gorani.
+One of the men removed Zamanian’s wallet and passed it to Gorani.
 He opened the bifold as Pakpour, still pinned in his seat, moaned like a wounded animal.
 Gorani swung his body around, pointed at Pakpour, and asked brusquely, “Why is this one making noise?”

 Then there was only him, the woman, and Gorani, alone.